Assessing your constipation

 If you go for treatment in an open day unit, you can ask to go into a private room to discuss your bowel problems.
 Your doctors and nurses will completely understand if you want to speak to them in private, so don’t be afraid to ask.

-If you begin to suffer from constipation you should see your doctor as soon as possible.
-The sooner your doctor can treat your constipation, the less likely you are to have more serious problems from it.
+If you begin to suffer from constipation you should see your doctor or nurse as soon as possible.
+The sooner they can treat your constipation, the more comfortable you will be.

 Your doctor may ask

 - When did you last open your bowels?

 - What are your normal bowel habits like?

 - What other symptoms do you have – for example, do you feel sick, or have a swollen tummy?

 - What kind of foods do you eat?

 - How much do you drink each day?

 - What kind of drinks do you have?